stefanspringer1/BuildingSwiftOnWindows/README.md

 ## Check out the sources with certain tags

-To get the tags in a repository, filtered by an expression, use in `S:` the following command for e.g. alles release versions for the "swift" repository (`-C ...` chooses the subdirectory, you do not have to change your current directory, you can drop e.g. `-C swift` when you are in the `swift` subdirectory), press the space bar to read more after an ":" or press "q" to quit:
+To get the tags in a repository, filtered by an expression, use in `S:` the following command for e.g. alles release versions for the "swift" repository, press the space bar to read more after an ":" or press "q" to quit:

 ```batch
 git -C swift tag -l *RELEASE
 ```

+(`-C ...` chooses the subdirectory, so you do not have to change your current directory, you can drop e.g. `-C swift` when you are in the `swift` subdirectory.
+Be sure to use an uppercase `C`.)

 Or more precise: lookup for a certain version: